K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ##### 7.2.1.2 Incheon Metropolitan City Cultural Event
   1. API Introduction<br>
   A service that provides event information in Incheon registered on the Incheon Culture and Arts Information Site.
 It is being served at the [Incheon Culture Portal](http://iq.ifac.or.kr).
-Although it is introduced on the public data portal, the issuance of service keys must be applied directly from the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) Service keys are automatically approved, so there is no need to wait for approval.
+Although it is introduced on the public data portal, the issuance of service keys must be applied directly from the [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI) Service keys are automatically approved, so there is no need to wait for the approval.

   2. Outline<br>